 As can be seen the liner is now connected to the cowl.
 I fit these cowls very often as they are swift and effective.
 In practice the liner is usually well-supported by the tightness and various bends in the chimney flue (unless in a larger chimney and in this case the “use roofing screws and washers instead of a clip” is generally considered the better option especially if the liner has heavy insulation).

-The hanging cowl has three key advantages:
+The hanging cowl has two main advantages:

 Note: As long as your liner will fit down the pot then many pots will be okay for the hanging cowl – it all comes down to aesthetics.
 However, anything that it is very tall or with an ornamental top can be cropped to make life easier when fitting or improve the aesthetics.
 I often crop pots.